Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-The hierarchies of \textit{tight geodesics} of curve complexes of subsurfaces of a surface were introduced by Masur and Minsky in \cite{mm2}.
+The {\it hierarchies of tight geodesics} in curve complexes of subsurfaces of a surface were introduced by Masur and Minsky in \cite{mm2}.
 See also \cite{elc1}, \cite{bkmm}.
 Hierarchy paths are quasi-geodesics in the pants and marking graph of a surface, with quantifiers depending only on the topological type of $S$, obtained by resolving hierarchies.
-Although in most of this paper we use only hierarchy resolution paths and their properties given in Theorem \ref{thm : hrpath}, a good understanding of the structure of hierarchies themselves will be extremely useful for the reader to follow our arguments.
+Although in most of this paper we use only hierarchy resolution paths and their properties given in Theorem \ref{thm : hrpath}, a good understanding of the structure of hierarchies themselves will be very useful for the reader to follow our arguments.
 Given a geodesic $h$ in the curve complex of a subsurface $Y$, we refer to $Y$ as the support of $h$ and denote it by $D(h)$.
-Let $(\mu^{-},\mu^{+})$ be a pair of partial makings or laminations in $S$, a \textit{complete Hierarchy of tight geodesics} $H$ inductively associates to the pair $(\mu^{-},\mu^{+})$ a collections of tight geodesics in the curve complex of $S$ and the curve complexes of its subsurfaces.
+Let $(\mu^{-},\mu^{+})$ be a pair of partial makings or laminations in $S$, a {\it complete Hierarchy of tight geodesics} $H$ inductively associates to the pair $(\mu^{-},\mu^{+})$ a collections of tight geodesics in the curve complex of $S$ and the curve complexes of the subsurfaces of $S$.
 A tight geodesic in $\mathcal{C}(Y)$, is a geodesic with the property that any three of its consecutive vertices fill the surface $Y$.
-Here we list the properties which describe the inductive and layered structure of the hierarchy $H$, for more detail see the above references.
+Here we list the properties which describe the inductive and layered structure of a hierarchy $H$, for more detail see the references mentioned above.

-\begin{enumerate} \item There is a unique main geodesic $g_{S}$ with $D(g_{S}) = S$, whose endpoints lie on $\base(\mu^{-})$ and $\base(\mu^{+})$. \item For any geodesic $h \in H$ other than $g_{S}$, there exists another geodesic $k \in H$ such that, for some simplex $v \in k$, $D(h)$ is either a component of $D(k)\backslash v$, or an annulus whose core is a component of $v$.
-We say that $D(h)$ is a \textit{component domain} of $k$. \item A subsurface in $S$ can occur as the domain of at most one geodesic in $H$. \end{enumerate}
+\begin{enumerate} \item There is a unique main geodesic $g_{S}$ with $D(g_{S}) = S$, whose endpoints lie on $\base(\mu^{-})$ and $\base(\mu^{+})$. \item For any geodesic $h\in H$ other than $g_{S}$, there exists another geodesic $k\in H$ such that, for some simplex $v\in k$, $D(h)$ is either a component of $D(k)\backslash v$, or an annulus whose core is a component of $v$.
+We say that $D(h)$ is a {\it component domain} of $k$. \item An essential subsurface $Y\subseteq S$ can occur as the component domain of at most one geodesic in $H$. \end{enumerate}